dylanlott/vedh/.planning/STATE.md

 See: .planning/PROJECT.md (updated 2026-08-03)

 **Core value:** A person with a decklist reaches a working, shareable Commander board without registering — and every step of that path is measured.
-**Current focus:** Phase 1 — Measured Deck Import Foundation
+**Current focus:** Phase 01 — measured-deck-import-foundation

 ## Current Position

-Phase: 1 of 5 (Measured Deck Import Foundation)
+Phase: 01 (measured-deck-import-foundation) — EXECUTING
-Plan: 0 of TBD in current phase
+Plan: 2 of 7
 Status: Ready to execute
-Last activity: 2026-08-03 — Doc ingest synthesized into PROJECT.md, REQUIREMENTS.md, ROADMAP.md
+Last activity: 2026-08-04 — Phase 01 execution started

-Progress: [░░░░░░░░░░] 0%
+Progress: [█░░░░░░░░░] 14%

 ## Performance Metrics